Murakami, Niigata

 Murakami (村上市, Murakami-shi) is a city located in Niigata Prefecture, Japan.
 As of 1 December 2020, the city had an estimated population of 58,300 in 22,594 households, and a population density of 50 persons per km².
 The total area of the city was 1174.26 sqkm.

 Geography

-Murakami is northernmost and easternmost city of Niigata prefecture, and is located on the Sea of Japan coast, bordered by Yamagata Prefecture to the north and east.
-In terms of area, it is the largest in the prefecture.
+Murakami is the northernmost and easternmost city of Niigata prefecture.
+Located on the coast of the Sea of Japan, it is bordered by Yamagata Prefecture to the north and east.
+In terms of area, it is the largest city in Niigata.